Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_edge_iot_ops/aio_manufacturing/_index.md

 - AIO requires creating a "user_impersonation" delegated permission on Azure Key Vault for this service principal.

-  - Navigate to *Entra Id* in the Azure Portal.
+  - Navigate to *Microsoft Entra Id* (previously known as Azure Active Directory) in the Azure portal.

     ![Screenshot showing searching for Entra Id in the Azure Portal](./03.png)